ryannewman2828/Documented-Learning/Design Patterns/README.md

 * Memento Pattern: Calculator with History Function<br>
     An Implementation of a simple calculator that keeps tracks of its previous calculation written in Java and programmed with the Memento Design Pattern
-* Model-View-Controller Pattern: Graphics Demonstration A simple demonstration of the JFrame and JPanel in Java making use of the Model-View-Controller Design Pattern<br>
+* Model-View-Controller Pattern: Graphics Demonstration A simple demonstration of the JFrame and JPanel in Java making use of the Model-View-Controller Design Pattern
 * Observer Pattern: Conway's Game of Life<br>
     An Implementation of Conway's Game of Life using Java and The Observer Design Pattern
 * Singleton Pattern: Main Character Skeleton Class<br>